Inverness, Florida. General subterranean termites in Block Homes information. Old myth

 They operate year-round.

 Which is exactly why year-round pest control isn’t a luxury—it’s basic home maintenance.
+Here is a guide to Why Reactive Pest Control Fails.

 The Myth of “Seasonal” Pests